rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Threads are available and unlike the desktop, run on all available cores.
 This is cool.
 But a subprocess can't execute an app, and there is no command shell to run inside a subprocess.

 Multi-tasking; on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events.
-Android is not multi-tasking, when an app is removed from the UI it *pauses*, and then does not execuate any app code.
+Android is not multi-tasking, when an app is removed from the UI it *pauses*, and then does not execute any app code.
 Execution without a UI requires an Android service.

 ## Wheels